ChrisHammond/2025-26-12UA1-Scouting/README.md

 ## Credits

-Originally built for a Chesterfield Falcons 12U A1 scouting portal. 🏒🟥⬛️
+Originally built for the 2025-26 Chesterfield Falcons 12U A1 scouting portal. 🏒🟥⬛️
 Powered by Astro + Tailwind.